 History, Hollywood and halftime speeches all serve to remind us that when it comes to breaking unhealthy household habits and rallying the kids for a daily hour or two of outdoor family fun, remember, like most teachable moments in life, it’s not only what you say but, equally important, how you say it.

 Don’t despair, a child’s deep comprehension of these matters will come later and, quite frankly, very naturally once you get them active outdoors.
-The formal education as to all the important benefits - from personal health to global positive change - should be delivered in small consistent doses not in a lengthy and potentially lethal “benefit dump” every time you want to get them to go outside and play.
+The formal education as to all the important benefits - from personal health to environmental stewardship - should be delivered in small consistent doses not in a lengthy and potentially lethal “benefit dump” every time you want to get them to go outside and engage with mother nature.
 So for now, I suggest that you begin by simply motivating and inspiring them to go outside in a way they will understand and enjoy.

 Your official call to arms for outside family fun, action and adventure should: